neurologic/Neurobiology-Movement/syllabus.md

 You are encouraged to *scrutinise* and *question* learning material as you explore topics in your own way.
 I, as the instructor, am here to serve as your coach from the sidelines.
 The goal is for you to develop your own understanding of the topics and practice formulating your ideas into something that can be communicated to a broader audience.
 In this course (and others) I hope you find inspiration and develop *your own interests*, and develop the skills to go on to study those interests in depth in your own unique ways.

-The assessment in this course requires that you formulate your own opinions and models and curate what information you think is relevant to express those opinions.
+The assessment in this course requires that you formulate your own opinions and models and curate what information you think is relevant to express those ideas.
 This structure is a bit open-ended, which can feel uncomfortable.
 You will not be told what to prioritize in your editorials, which can feel uncomfortable.
 Classroom discussions will revolve around what you find interesting and challenging.
 You do not need to “know the answer” to contribute to discussions.
 Be open to dialog and debate and to holding conflicting ideas in your mind.

 The course content has been thoughtfully curated and designed to meet the following standards as published in “[The New Blueprints: Undergraduate Neuroscience Education in the Twenty-First Century.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6153019/)“
 Specifically, this course works toward the following goals: